hslatman/tailscale-balena-rpi/README.md

 ## Description

-This repository contains an example for running [Tailscale](https://tailscale.com/) on a Raspberry Pi 3.
+This repository contains an example for running [Tailscale](https://tailscale.com/) on a Raspberry Pi 3 (or 2).
 Tailscale is a system that makes it easy to manage the configuration of many devices in a WireGuard VPN setup.
 WireGuard is a modern mesh VPN implementation that requires tunnel configurations to be configured on each device.
 This is what Tailscale makes easy and reliable on a global scale using a centralized control plane.

-Tailscale is managed by Balena, an IoT platform for managing and deploying applications to IoT devices.
+The Tailscale node is managed by Balena, an IoT platform for managing and deploying applications to IoT devices.
-It is built on top of Docker, the Yocto project and other open source technologies.
+Balena is built on top of Docker, the Yocto project and other open source technologies.

 The [Go clone](https://github.com/librespeed/speedtest-go) of the Librespeed [speedtest](https://github.com/librespeed/speedtest) application has been included as a demo application of what is possible when setting up a WireGuard tunnel configured by Tailscale.
-The `speedtest` service can be used to test the performance of your WireGuard VPN connection.
+The `speedtest` service can be used to test the performance of your Tailscale (well, WireGuard) VPN connection.

 ## Running